-The CHRD team analysed all the information gathered from the desk research, survey and missions to finally land on their Calls to Action, and their ideas to help drive change.
+The Child Human Rights Defenders analysed all the information gathered from the desk research, survey and missions to finally land on their Calls to Action, and their ideas to help drive change.
+They planted their 'seeds of ideas' at the Scottish Government Executive Team Takeover in June 2024.